BPLIM/Tools/ados/General/README.md

 `coconuts` - allocate Portuguese municipalities to Nomenclature of Territorial Units for Statistics (NUTS) units

-`mdata` - suite of tools to help users handling metadata
+`metaxl` - suite of tools to help users handling metadata

 `panelstat` - provides a detailed characterization of a panel data set